-It is with gratitude we farewell former Chairman, Jac Nasser, who has left us with a remarkable legacy.
+And as we think of BHP's history, it would be remiss of me not to pay tribute to our former Chairman, Jac Nasser, who has left us with a remarkable legacy.
 I am thankful for Jac's leadership and commitment to our Company for the past 11 years.
-I will miss him but our friendship will endure.
+I will miss him and our friendship will endure.